 Locate the Library Services area (NRC Technical Library) and review the available information.

-Locate the Office of N home page.
+Locate the Office of NRR home page.
 (Hint: NRR is a program office.)

 Identify the Director, NRR.

-For research and test reactor inspectors, find and review the division organization, and Office Instructions
+For research and test reactor inspectors, find and review the division organization, and Office Instructions.

 For power reactor inspectors, find the Reactor Oversight Process (ROP) Digital City SharePoint site and bookmark it.
 You will need the location of Digital City to complete other individual study activities.